cosmos/ibc-go/docs/app_modules/interchain-accounts/ica_auth.md

 order: 3
 -->

-# Building an ICA Authentication Module
+# Building an ICA authentication module

 The controller module is used for account registration and packet sending.
 It executes only logic required of all controllers of interchain accounts.